Scottapotamas/paperstonks/README.md

 - A reboot is required at this point.
 - Clone this repo into the home directory `git clone https://github.com/Scottapotamas/paperstonks.git`

+Before giving the display as a gift, setup the dispay to have a nice 'welcome' image.
+Run the `prep_display` program with `python gift.py` to draw a dithered image.

 # Usage

 - Provide power and allow the system to boot.